schme16/schme16/README.md

 ### Hi there 👋
-I'm a Web developer, working for the University of Southern Queensland (UniSQ) in the Learning & Teaching Futures Division.
+I'm a Web Developer specialising in creating engaging resources and activitys for higher education, working for the University of Southern Queensland (UniSQ) in the Learning & Teaching Futures Division.

 I make interactive and immersive activities that promote learning and engagement for students, helping them get the most from their course, and helping examiners build more meaningful tertiary education experiences.

-I also make the reasonable popular **GitCDN**

 ✨Open source enthusiast, education evangalist ✨

  - Pull Requests appreciated
- - Issues welcome (well not welcome.. well.. you know what I mean!)
+ - Issues welcome (well not welcome.. but well.. you know what I mean!)